 In recent years, granite has emerged as a frontrunner in the world of bathroom design, known for its unparalleled blend of beauty and resilience.
-This natural stone has been appreciated for centuries, but the surge in popularity for granite bathroom countertops is a relatively recent trend.
+This natural stone has been appreciated for centuries, but the surge in popularity of granite bathroom countertops is a relatively recent trend.
 Part of this surge can be attributed to granite’s luxurious appearance, which aligns perfectly with the modern homeowner’s desire for elegance and style in every corner of their home.

 How Much Do Granite Countertops Cost?